Environmentally Friendly Across the Weser River

 Tunnel or ferry?
 That is the question that car and truck drivers near Bremen have to ask themselves every day.
 Traffic jams and construction work meant that more and more vehicles, including heavy semi trucks, were crossing the Weser by ferry than through the tunnel.
 It is a reason for the operator of the ferry company Fährgesellschaft Bremen-Stedingen (FBS) to be happy and ultimately a reason for the new construction of a ferry for transport between Berne in Lower Saxony and the Bremen district of Farge.
 The result is an efficient and environmentally-friendly ship with a previously unique drive system, with which the FBS not only meets current environmental requirements, but even significantly exceeds them.
 The ferry is the first hybrid passenger and vehicle ferry in this size class in Germany.
 The FBS is thus assuming a pioneering role in terms of innovative environmentally-friendly ferries.

-WEBINAR: Register now!
+WEBCAST: Register now!

 ►Efficiency in sight!
 Hybrid or electric ship propulsion isn't rocket science – this is what you need to consider